Papa Bouba Diop: International career

 Bouba Diop received his first call-up to the Senegal national squad in 1999, at the age of 21, while playing for Neuchâtel Xamax in the Swiss Super League.
 He was part of their squad that finished runners-up at the 2002 Africa Cup of Nations in Mali, and scored the opening goal of a 2–1 win over Nigeria in the semi-finals.

 He is perhaps best known for scoring the first goal of 2002 FIFA World Cup against France, which resulted in the 1–0 defeat of the defending world champions and, ultimately, their early elimination from the tournament, in which Senegal reached the quarter-finals.
-He ended as his team's best scorer of the tournament with three goals, having also scored twice against Uruguay.
-Diop celebrated his goal against France by running to the corner of the pitch, laying his shirt on the floor, and having his teammates dance around it.
+He ended as his team's top scorer of the tournament with three goals, having also scored twice against Uruguay.
+Diop celebrated his goal against France by running to the corner of the pitch, taking off his shirt, laying it flat on the grass, and having his teammates dance around it.

 Diop played at three more Africa Cup of Nations tournaments: in 2004 he scored in a 3–0 group win over Kenya in Tunisia, and in 2006 he netted in a 3–2 victory against Guinea in the quarter-finals.
 His last appearances were in a group-stage elimination in Ghana in 2008, in which Senegal manager Henryk Kasperczak resigned during the tournament due to the team's ill discipline.
 Diop played 63 times for Senegal, scoring 11 goals.